 This item is symetric from the previous one: if one of your goal is for others to provide subtypes of your EClasses explicitely design for it and document it.

 That’s it for now but the subject is far from being exhausted.
-The next part will be more technical with a focus on the scalability and on the mapping in between Ecore and Java.
-Follow me on Twitter to know when it gets published.
-In the meantime feel free to give your feedback!
+The part 2 is more technical with a focus on the scalability and on the mapping in between Ecore and Java.
+Feel free to give your feedback throuh Twitter!